-I imagine my dad had no idea who he was sitting next to in math, English, and religion class, at Loyola Academy back in the mid 1920s.
+I imagine my dad had no idea what was to become of the young man sitting next to him in math, English, and religion class, at Loyola Academy back in the mid-1920s.

 He sure remembered him years later, though, when he bragged to us kids about going to high school with “Bob” Ryan who went on to become an American movie icon.

 Thanks, Gerry, for reminding me about this bit of family history trivia.